 Everyone is different - it is normal for some people to have more side effects than others.
-For more detailed information on potential side effects and how to manage them, see below or refer to the "Supporting You through Treatment" booklet.
-Details are on page 56.

 Diarrhea:

 Diarrhea (loose runny stool) can be common.
 Frequent diarrhea can cause a soreness and irritation to your skin and any hemorrhoids you may have.